icsousa/MoneyCount/resources/README.md

 # Resources & Libraries

-This folder is used to store external dependencies required to run the application, specifically the **JavaFX SDK**.
+This directory serves as the central repository for external dependencies and static assets required to build and run the application.

 ## ⚠️ Important Note regarding JavaFX